-A Classical Dance form demanding Grace
+A Classical Dance Form demanding Grace and Precision

-Once they start to Cross their Necks, Mounting is about to take place.
+Once they Start to Cross their Necks, Mounting is about to take Place.

-Mounting The Male will move to stand on the Female’s Back.
+Mounting – The Male will Move to Stand on the Female’s Back.

-He will curl his Tail under the Female’s Tail.
+He will Curl his Tail under the Female’s Tail.

-The Male grips the back of the Female’s Neck and Pulls her Head up – The Female will Squeal.
+The Male GRIPs the Back of the Female’s Neck and Pulls her Head up.

-Cloacal Kiss Mute Swans Mate for Reproduction by
+Cloacal Kiss – Mute Swans Mate for Reproduction by the “Cloacal Kiss.”

-Pressing their “Cloacae” together for only a few seconds.
+Pressing their “Cloacae” together for only a Few Seconds.

-Just enough time for the Male’s Sperm to be transferred to the Female.
+Just enough time for the Male’s Sperm to be Transferred to the Female.

-The Joyful Bath The Happy Splashy Bath after Mating.
+The Joyful Bath – The Happy Splashy Bath after Mating.